 - The citation is invalid and the appeal is approved.

-The FVSU Parking, Traffic and Code of Conduct Violation Citation can be paid at Carnegie Hall, Room 200 within 10 calendar days immediately following the date citation was issued.
+The FVSU Parking, Traffic and Code of Conduct Violation Citation can be paid at Cashier's Office, located in the C. V. Troup Building, Room 231 within 10 calendar days immediately following the date citation was issued.

 Zero Tolerance Sexual Assault Policy